Date of Award

 These results indicate that sesamoid mobilization, flexor hallucis strengthening and gait training should be included in the plan of care when treating an individual with hallux limitus.

 Shamus, Jennifer, "The Effect of Sesamoid Mobilization and Flexor Hallucis Strengthening on Reducing Pain and Improving Function in the Great Toe" (2001).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 172.